francisdzheng/dsper2020/tutorials/tutorial03.md

 <!-- ## Bootstrapping for Linear Regression -->

+You can view the code for this tutorial [here](https://colab.research.google.com/drive/1Nfz2tunq7jZjQVLptUHAT2izQ7WXmN70).

 In Homework 02, you fitted a linear regression model for your data.

 Now, we would like to construct conﬁdence intervals for the estimated coefﬁcients and perhaps even infer the true coefficients of our model.
 Bootstrap is a computational method that allows us to calculate standard errors and confidence intervals for our parameters.